unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 If you cannot open the UKC web console in your browser, you might have port 443 in use by another service.

 You can change UKC web console port by editing `docker-compose.yml`, and replacing the UKC export port with a different port.
 Ports are specified in this file with a format `HOST:CONTAINER`.
+Note that you should only change the `HOST` port and leave the `CONTAINER` port as-is.
 See the [Docker documentation](https://docs.docker.com/compose/compose-file/#ports) for more information.

 For example, to change the port from 443 to 9443:
 1. Locate the `ukc-client` section in the `docker-compose.yml` file.